tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

 **Example:**

-This may happen when you, for example, refer to the wrong path to a document.
+This may happen when you refer to a wrong path to a document.

 **Solution:**

 Check the path.

-If the path is in ``cartridge`` or another submodule, check that you've :doc:`built the submodules content </contributing/docs/build>` before building docs.
+If the path points to ``cartridge`` or another submodule, check that you've :doc:`built the submodules content </contributing/docs/build>` before building docs.